 For anyone who works with raw materials, this tool list is going to be really helpful !

-Here is a compiled list of the 15 tools that every woodworker needs in their collection of woodwork machinery.
+Here is a compiled list of the 15 tools that every woodworker needs.

 While there are various methods of straightening the edges of your work with hand tools, these can prove difficult when working over a large area, or with rough or reclaimed lumber.
 As such, having a thickness planer means you can efficiently and effectively flatten the faces of a wide variety of raw timber.

 Considering that this is the first part of any furniture or other artistic projects, a thickness planer is a necessity for everyone working with wood.